-"Let us pick up our books and pens," she said.
+"Let us pick up our books and pens," Malala summed up.
 "They are our most powerful weapons.”

 Another person with a magnificent dream is Stephen Lewis, who was appointed the UN Secretary-General’s Special Envoy for HIV/AIDS in Africa in June 2001.
 On his visits to Africa, he was inspired by the courage of African grandmothers who were bringing up their grandchildren orphaned by AIDS.
 His dream was to create connections between these African women and the Canadian grandmothers, in a grassroots initiative that would create links of caring across the world.
 And that dream inspired thousands of Canadian grandmothers to form groups to raise money to support their African sisters – a dream that just keeps growing.